-This is an evergreen, twining climber from China, Japan and Korea, which performs well in Sydney.
+This is an evergreen, frost-hardy, twining climber from China, Japan and Korea, which performs well in Sydney.
 It has glossy, dark green leaves and is smothered in starry white perfumed flowers in November and early December.
 Known colloquially as star jasmine, it is not from the same family as the Jasminum genus, belonging instead to the Apocynaceae, which contains a number of plants which do well in our climate, including the frangipani (Plumeria), Mandevilla, Carissa and Catharanthus.

 Star jasmine will flower well in shaded sites as well as sunny ones.
 It is reasonably well behaved; it is slow to establish but once it gets going it may try to stray beyond its boundaries.
 It may ultimately climb to 6-9m.
 I usually cut it back quite hard after flowering is over to keep it under control and trim off any questing tendrils occasionally during the rest of the year.